-The set emphasized the multicultural appeal of hip-hop and pointed out how the performers on stage ran the ethnic gamut: Asian, Caucasian, African American, Latino.
+The set emphasized the multicultural appeal of hip-hop and pointed out how the performers on stage ran the ethnic gamut: Asian, Caucasian, African American, Latino dazzled from the hip-hop set and amazingly open to something completely different.
+They talked about Okinawan history and explained the differences in language between Japanese and Okinawan.